Offshore Bank Account: Everything You Need to Know

 In Which Currencies Can You Open an Offshore Account?

 Again, with Winvesta, you can get access to accounts in 30+ currencies in one place.
 This includes USD, GBP, EUR, SGD, AUD, CAD, JPY, and CHF.
-You can find the full list of currencies you have access to.
+You can check out the full list of currencies you have access to.